Install & Product Videos

 Best way to operate the unit?

 With that in mind, remember to take care of that high performance machine.
-For best longevity and results out of your AC, we recommend the following:
+For best longevity and results out of your AC unit, we recommend the following:

-• Bears hibernate, ACs shouldnt!
-If your car sits for extended periods of time, its battery can die, or worse, other parts may seize.
-You boat owners out there know it's crucial to winterize that water pleasure or you'll be upset come spring!
-An AC system needs seasonal attention as well.
+- Bears hibernate, AC units shouldn’t!
+If your vehicle sits for extended periods of time, its battery can die, or worse, other parts may seize.
+You boat owners out there know it’s crucial to winterize that water pleasure or you'll be upset come spring!
+An AC unit needs seasonal attention as well.
 Luckily, this doesn't necessarily mean maintenance, but just to get out and stretch its legs.
-We recommend at least twice a month to run the unit through its paces: make sure the exhaust fan is clear of debris, your power source is strong and balanced, and that the AC responds and produces an air temperature colder than your ambient air.
+We recommend at least twice a month to run the unit through its paces: make sure the exhaust fan is clear of debris, your power source is strong and balanced, and that the AC unit responds and produces an air temperature colder than your ambient air.
 As well, it's good to cycle the internal fan through all of its available speeds!

 Does the color of the Shroud matter?
 (Black vs White)